-Student: Course: Instructor: Semester/Year: Check the Nature of the Occurrences(s): Unsafe clinical practice (including lack of p reparation for clinical): ☐ Did not demonstrate mastery of basic skill S ☐ Unable to calculate medication dosages, IV V rates, etc. ☐ Unable to communicate clearly or compre hend the English language ☐ Failure to comply with clinical facility pol icies and procedures ☐ Commission or omission of a treatment/me edication ☐ Failure to report errors ☐ Falsification of clinical documentation ☐ Violation of client privacy Lack of preparation for clinical: ☐ Inadequate knowledge of treatment, medic eations, or plan of care in clinical setting ☐ Did not research client problems/diagnoses s/patho, lab values, medications, etc. ☐ Did not adequately complete clinical data collection prior to attending clinical ☐ Did not provide necessary clinical docume ents in allotted time frame
+Student: Course: Instructor: Semester/Year: Check the Nature of the Occurrences(s): Unsafe clinical practice (including lack of pro eparation for clinical): □ Did not demonstrate mastery of basic skills \Box Unable to calculate medication dosages, IV rates, etc. □ Unable to communicate clearly or comprehe nd the English language □ Failure to comply with clinical facility polic ies and procedures □ Commission or omission of a treatment/med lication □ Failure to report errors □ Falsification of clinical documentation □ Violation of client privacy Lack of preparation for clinical: □ Inadequate knowledge of treatment, medicat tions, or plan of care in clinical setting Did not research client problems/diagnoses/ patho, lab values, medications, etc. □ Did not adequately complete clinical data collection prior to attending clinical □ Did not provide necessary clinical document ts in allotted time frame

-No Noncompliance with dress code:
+Nor Noncompliance with dress code:

-☐ Failure to comply with dress code as stated in the School of Nursing handbook in clinical or
+Failure to comply with dress code as stated in the School of Nursing handbook in clinical or

 lab setting

-ritten work deficit:
+Written work deficit:

-☐ Did not provide pre-class assignments as designated by the instructor
+Did not provide pre-class assignments as designated by the instructor

-☐ Did not complete assignments within allotted time without prior authorization from rization from
+thin allotted time without prior autho rization from

 instructor

-rdiness/absenteeism:

-Tardiness to clinical or lab without - - •
+diness/absenteeism:

+it proper notification as outlined in th

-Absent from clinical or lab with out pro oper notification as outlined in the ne syllabus
+ut proper notification as outlined in the he syllabus

 Repeated absence from clinical

 Repeated tardiness to clinical

-ck of Professionalism:
+ek of Professionalism:

-Unprofessional communication

-Does not communicate truthfully •
+ith peers, faculty, clients, and/or staf

+with peers, faculty, clients, and/or sta

-Participates in harassment/bullyi • f (this includes written,
+g to peers, faculty, clients, and/or staf tf (this includes written,

-verbal, or online/social media oc · · · · · · · · · · · · · · · · · · ·
+verbal, or online/social media occ ·

-Does not follow faculty direction /T.T. '.
-1'
+Does not follow faculty directions ·····

-Ш Does not adhere to policies and
+- andards as stated by School of Nursi • • • •

-(such as plagiarism, cheating, in ic device, etc.)
+ppropriate use of cell phone/electron ic device, etc.)

-ck of adherence to remediation '1 1 C ' 1
+k of adherence to remediation p wheel on meefoosiens!

-Ш Failure to follow faculty recom menda ations and adjust actions as des scribed on professional
+nendations and adjust actions as des scribed on professional

-occurrence form
+occurrence form Other:

-Other: and I have you are out Dian
+an a Improvement Dlan

-nce Improvement Plan Dagamman dational
+ormance Improvement Plan Course/Program Objectives Recommendations/

-Brief Description of the Occurrence(s): ourse/Program Objectives d Handbook Policy Relating Recommendations/ Plan for
+Brief Description of the Occurrence(s): and Handbook Policy Relating Plan for

-Occurrence(s): and to Occurrence
+Occurrence(s): to Occurrence Improvement

-to Occurrence Improvement (include date for
+to occurrence (include date for

-achievement)
+(include date for achievement)

 acinevement)

-(Student) (Dat e) (Faculty) (Date)
+L

-(Student) (Da .0) (Faculty) (Date)
+(Student) (Date) (Faculty) (Date)

-(Witness) (Dat e) (Course Coordinator) (Date)
+(Witness) (Date) (Course Coordinator) (Date)

-(Minicoo) (Da ) (Course Coordinator) (Date)

-(Program Dire ctor/C Chair) (Date)
+(Program Director/C Chair) (Date)